catseye/Chrysoberyl/README.markdown

 *   render Jinja2 templates with the data (one file per node)
 *   dump all nodes to a single JSON file

-As of this writing, it takes my computer about five seconds to load, and check the data and render the templates.
+As of this writing, it takes my computer about seven seconds to load, and check the data and render the templates.

-The JSON file is, as of this writing, about 700K, meaning that, at broadband speeds it only takes a couple of seconds to download, making it feasible to implement a client-side query engine for Chrysoberyl in Javascript.
+The JSON file is, as of this writing, less than 400K, meaning that, at broadband speeds it only takes a couple of seconds to download, making it feasible to implement a client-side query engine for Chrysoberyl in Javascript.
 The side of this file could also be reduced, possibly